 My first IC job was working in the team responsible for European and South American Comms at Visteon, an automotive company that had spun off from Ford.

-I was thrown in at the deep end and learnt so much as part of a Global team communicating with skilled frontline workers in factories.
+I was thrown in at the deep end and learned so much as part of a Global team communicating with skilled frontline workers in factories.

 2) Let’s talk about the changing role of internal communication.
 What are some of the ways in which the role of internal communicators has changed with technological disruptions?